rcastberg/Dell_iDRAC_fan_controller_Docker_Python/README.md

 <div id="top"></div>

+# WARNING
+This was implmented for personal use and not ready to be deployed, it has barely been tested and has some parameters that i find useful
+Please don't use unless you know what you are doing.
+There is no support etc

 > **Warning** If you update to the latest version, be sure to replace "CPU_TEMPERATURE_TRESHOLD" environment variable with "CPU_TEMPERATURE_T<ins>H</ins>RESHOLD" which was a typo

 # Dell iDRAC fan controller Docker image